 Wranglers are more common in the used marketplace (including 4 cylinders) but comparing V6 models the 4Runner is slightly ahead.

 The overall reliability between the two models isn’t as close as the overall numbers show.
 The reliability of the 4Runner isn’t a good as the overall Toyota brand.
 But it still is more reliable than that of the Wrangler or Jeep.
-4Runners inventory of reliable is much higher than that of Jeep’s.
+4Runners’ inventory is much higher than that of Jeep’s.

-Online resources and engine choices favor the Wrangler most likely due to it having a longer brand history.
+Online resources and engine choices favor the Wrangler most likely due to it having a long brand history.

 Overall performance including payload, towing capabilities, and cargo space heavily favor the 4Runner.